 Prospective Redundancy Multiple

-The Prospective Redundancy Multiple is used in the calculation of your Redundancy benefits if you are aged between 60 and 65 years.
+The Prospective Redundancy Multiple is used in the calculation of Redundancy benefits if aged between 60 and 65 years.

-Your prospective services is the period (in years and days) from the day following the date of cessation of employment on the grounds of redundancy (on or after age 60) to age 65.
-You must be at least age 60 when you cease employment, if you are under age 60 at the date you ceased employment then prospective service is zero.
+Prospective service is the period (in years and days) from the day following the date of cessation of employment on the grounds of redundancy (on or after age 60) to age 65.
+A member must be at least age 60 when employment ceases, if under age 60 at the date ceased employment then prospective service is zero.

-The Prospective Redundancy Multiple is calculated as your prospective service multiple by your full-time equivalent service divided by your actual contributory service, multiplied by the Prospective Accrual Rate (see below).
+The Prospective Redundancy Multiple is calculated as prospective service multiplied by the full-time equivalent service divided by actual contributory service, multiplied by the Prospective Accrual Rate (see below).

 The Accrual Rate varies for different contribution rates, as shown in the table below: